 This is a best prospect industry sector for this country.
 Includes a market overview and trade data

-Recognizing the challenges and realities above, the Duterte Administration’s goal is to embark on a digital transformation program to innovate government agencies.
+One of the Duterte Administration’s goals is to embark on a digital transformation program to innovate government agencies.
 Immediate priorities include a cloud data center, software development for business process improvement, the conversion of local government units into smart cities, cybersecurity solutions for data privacy protection, and improving the internet and mobile services landscape through a national broadband plan.

 The Philippine Government, the business process outsourcing (BPO) industry, the financial sector, health, education, and the telecommunications industry are key vertical markets for IT.
 The Philippine Government showed its strong support for the industry by establishing its own Department of Information and Communications Technology (DICT) in 2016.
 Details on the DICT’s projects are listed under “Market Opportunities.”

 There are four leading sub-sectors with commercial opportunities for U.S. companies: